 - Post any fundraising pages, petitions, surveys, research projects or commercial posts.

 We know that questions and discussions about puberty and sex will come up.
 But please don’t post inappropriate sexual content or innuendo – not everyone is comfortable with this.

 We know everyone needs to blow off steam sometimes but please don’t swear at other community members.

 Post about moderation decisions within the community.
-If you disagree with a decision and would like to discuss it, please email [email protected] or send Alex_Contact a private message.
+If you disagree with a decision and would like to discuss it, please send Chris Contact a private message.
 Although we are happy to explain our thought processes, a moderator’s decision is final.

 Look at anything you have reported, read any private messages you’ve sent us and do our best to help.

-Remove or edit anything that goes against these guidelines (we’ll try and let you know if we do that and why).
+Remove or edit anything that goes against these guidelines.

 Try and make sure that everyone receives the responses and support they need.